PDK34/Sign-up_form/README.md

 # Sign-up-form

-A basic sign-up form template using only html and css.

 A clean and basic **Signup Form** created using only **HTML** and **CSS**.
 This form includes several common input fields.

 ---